-However, there are some limitations in this study.
+There are limitations in this study.
 First, this was a retrospective study, but the bias could be minimized in the investigation by matching the backgrounds using the PS matching method.
-Next, the ultrathin endoscope was used via not only the transnasal but also the transoral route in this study for pooled analysis and a sedative agent was frequently used in the conventional endoscope group, so the influences of these facts on the analysis cannot be negated.
+Next, the ultrathin endoscope was used via not only the transnasal but also the transoral route in this study for pooled analysis, and a sedative agent was frequently used in the conventional endoscope group.
+Therefore, the influence of these factors on the analysis cannot be negated.
 Lastly, this study was performed in a limited number of patients at a single medical institution.
 It is therefore desired to perform a prospective multicenter study hereafter.